 What is FINRA?
 And How Do I Stay Compliant?

+If you’re in the financial industry, it’s more than likely you’ve heard of FINRA, but what exactly is FINRA?
 The Financial Industry Regulatory Authority (FINRA) is a non-governmental agency that provides regulatory services for the financial industry.
 FINRA regulates over 4,200 brokerage firms on the market (which amounts to approximately 63,000 brokers) and oversees the stock market and securities industry so that investors feel safe entering the market.
+It’s their responsibility to protect the public, investors and brokers from unethical practices and fraud through regulations and monitoring.
 FINRA works to help manage and minimize risk and keep the market ordered,

 Even though FINRA is not a government agency, they are themselves overseen by the